Stardust (Marvel Comics)

-Stardust (Lambda-Zero) is a fictional character appearing in the comic books published by Marvel Comics and existing in that company's Marvel Universe.
+Stardust (Lambda-Zero) is a character appearing in the comic books published by Marvel Comics and existing in that company's Marvel Universe.
 Stardust is one of the many Heralds of Galactus.
 Unlike most of Galactus's Heralds, Stardust seeks to kill all who attempt to escape the planets that Galactus feeds upon, an action that Galactus neither requires nor forbids.

-This Stardust should not be confused with the other Marvel character known as Stardust, a former enemy of Rom the Spaceknight.
+This Stardust should not be confused with the other Marvel character known as Stardust, a former enemy of Rom the Space Knight.

 Fictional character biography

-The Ethereal Lambda-Zero, who later became known as Stardust, the Herald of Galactus, was first introduced in the comics series Stormbreaker: The Saga of Beta Ray Bill.
+Stardust is introduced in the comics series Stormbreaker: The Saga of Beta Ray Bill.
 The first planet Stardust fed to Galactus was New Korbin, after she slaughtered most of the planet's inhabitants.

-This led to a series of confrontation with Beta Ray Bill, who was busy attempting to rescue the Korbinites.
-The two fought each other, and after the first confrontation, Stardust sought out Bill after he obtained the Meta-Orb.
-Planning on crushing Bill with it, the two fought each other until Stardust opened a portal to a dimension filled with the most evil beings of the universe hoping to trap Bill there.
-Bill managed to escape, but a being named Asteroth escaped and began destroying entire worlds.
-Stardust and Bill joined forces, with Stardust using his powers to open a black hole behind Asteroth hoping to lock Asteroth in it.
-However, Asteroth resisted and the hole instead sucked both Stardust and Bill to a near death.
+Stardust has a series of confrontations with Beta Ray Bill, who is attempting to rescue the remaining Korbinites.
+Stardust opens a portal to a dimension filled with evil beings, hoping to trap Bill there.
+Bill manages to escape, but a being named Asteroth escapes as well and begins destroying entire worlds.
+Stardust and Bill join forces, with Stardust opening a black hole to trap Asteroth in.
+Asteroth resists, but is ultimately trapped in the black hole, with Stardust being sucked in as well.

-Galactus had empowered Ray to help Stardust take down her opponent.
-With the black hole still open, Ray managed to do this, but in return was together with Asteroth sucked into the hole.
-Stardust has returned off-panel through unknown means, evident by her presence in Annihilation.